chainguard-images/images/TERRAFORM.md

 #### Testing with `oci_exec_test`

 Tests using this resource execute scripts on the host machine.
 They are extremely simple to author.
+The currently built image is available to the script via the `IMAGE_NAME` environment variable.

 A minimal example is below:

 ```hcl
 data "oci_exec_test" "foo" {